 It is vital to point out that these are not medical treatments.
 Seek immediate medical assistance for an antivenom and treatment of a snakebite.
 Failure to do so can result in death.
-Once you gave received medical attention, you may want to supplement your healing process with these natural remedies.
+Once you have received medical attention, you may want to supplement your healing process with these natural remedies.

 Tea Tree Oil

-It is important to clean the affected area after a bite, use an antibacterial that contains tea tree oil.
+It is important to clean the affected area after a bite, using an antibacterial that contains tea tree oil.
 After cleaning properly and applying an antibacterial ointment, wrap with a clean bandage.
 Make sure to not wrap too tightly as you do not want to increase the blood flow.
 Sometimes it is instructed not to cleanse the affected area, depending on the bite (x).

 Coconut oil fights off bacteria, viruses and parasites.
 It has also been proven to assist in wound healing.
 Apply a small amount of coconut oil onto the affected area topically and wrap with a bandage for a speedy recovery.
 According to a study published in the Journal of Pharmacology and Physiology, when coconut oil was applied topically, wounds healed more rapidly than the other groups involved in the study (x).